Earl Warren: Early life, family, and education

 Warren was born in Los Angeles, California, on March 19, 1891, to Matt Warren and his wife, Crystal.
 Matt, whose original family name was Vaare, was born in Stavanger, Norway, in 1864, and he and his family migrated to the United States in 1866.
 Crystal, whose maiden name was Hernlund, was born in Hälsingland, Sweden; she and her family migrated to the United States when she was an infant.
 After marrying in Minneapolis, Minnesota, Mathias and Crystal settled in Southern California in 1889, where Matthias found work with the Southern Pacific Railroad.
 Earl Warren was the second of two children, after his older sister, Ethel.
 Earl did not receive a middle name; his father later commented that "when you were born I was too poor to give you a middle name."
 In 1896, the family resettled in Bakersfield, California, where Warren grew up.
 Though not an exceptional student, Warren graduated from Kern County High School in 1908.

-Hoping to become a trial lawyer, Warren enrolled in the University of California, Berkeley after graduating from high school.
-He majored in political science and became a member of the La Junta Club, which became the Sigma Phi Society of California while Warren was attending college.
-Like many other students at Berkeley, Warren was influenced by the Progressive movement, and he was especially affected by Governor Hiram Johnson of California and Senator Robert M. La Follette of Wisconsin.
+Hoping to become a trial lawyer, Warren enrolled in the University of California, Berkeley, after graduating from high school.
+He majored in political science and became a member of the Sigma Phi fraternity.
+Like many other students at Berkeley, Warren was influenced by the progressive movement, and he was especially affected by Governor Hiram Johnson of California and Senator Robert M. La Follette of Wisconsin.
 While at Berkeley, Warren was little more than an average student who earned decent but undistinguished grades and after his third year, he entered the school's Department of Jurisprudence (now UC Berkeley School of Law).
 He received a Bachelor of Laws degree in 1914.
 Like his classmates upon graduation, Warren was admitted to the California bar without examination.
 After graduation, he took a position with the Associated Oil Company in San Francisco.
 Warren disliked working at the company and was disgusted by the corruption he saw in San Francisco, so he took a position with the Oakland law firm of Robinson and Robinson.